gisioraelvis/Stack-Overflow-lite/README.md

 This project was inspired by Stack Overflow.
 Special thanks to the Stack Overflow team for creating such a useful resource for developers around the world.

-Special thanks to [THJitu](https://thejitu.com) for the opportunity to learn and grow as a developer and to our instructor during the program Mr. [Jonathan Ndambuki](https://www.linkedin.com/in/jonathan-ndambuki-84630a219/) for his guidance and support throughout the program. 🙏🏾
+Special thanks to [THE Jitu](https://thejitu.com) for the opportunity to learn and grow as a developer and to our instructor during the program Mr. [Jonathan Ndambuki](https://www.linkedin.com/in/jonathan-ndambuki-84630a219/) for his guidance and support throughout the program. 🙏🏾

-Shoutout to my fellow Cohort 9 trainees for the collaborations, encouragement, friendship and memories we made together. 🤗
+Shoutout to my fellow trainees for the collaborations, encouragement, friendship and memories we made together. 🤗

-Was an awesome experience and I'm glad to have been part of it. 🥳
+Was an awesome experience and I'm glad to have been part of Cohort 9. 🥳

 We did it! 🎉🎉🎉